 - Some rules of thumb to prevent a contractor being deemed an employee, include:

-- Who provides the tools & equipment to the contract worker?
-If all is provided by the employer, coupled with any of the above, may lead the individual to be deemed an employee
+- Who provides the tools and equipment to the contract worker?
+If all is provided by the employer, coupled with any of the above, may lead the individual to be deemed an employee.

 Sham contracting is also addressed under the Fair Work Act.
 Here are some of the stipulations, largely about what an employer can’t do:

-- Dismiss or threaten to dismiss a permanent employee in order to then engage them as an independent contractor
+- Dismiss or threaten to dismiss a permanent employee to then engage them as an independent contractor.

 The Fair Work Act, driven by industry watchdog the Fair Work Ombudsman, contains provisions to protect the rights of contract workers.
 Hence, it’s in the interests of employers to be familiar with the act.

 More reading on this topic can be found below:

 Here are the new rules around labour hire licencing.